Gusen concentration camp: Aircraft production

 From 1943, the purpose of the camp was switched from quarrying to armaments production in vast underground factories, to protect the industrial output from Allied bombing.
 Work on the tunnels was begun by the Kellerbau Kommando at the original Gusen camp, which had a high mortality rate.
 The tunnels at Gusen were initially used for the production of Messerschmitt Bf 109 fighter aircraft.
 The work took on new urgency after the bombing of the Messerschmitt plant in Regensburg on 17 August 1943.
 Afterwards, 35 per cent of fighter production derived from Gusen and Flossenbürg.
 By July 1944, 4,000 Gusen prisoners were working on aircraft production, and 77 trainloads of aircraft parts were exported each month.
 Other prisoners produced rifles, machine guns, and airplane motors for Steyr-Daimler-Puch AG in 16 large warehouses northeast of the original Gusen camp.

 In the tunnels, prisoners were supervised by Messerschmitt employees (engineers, foremen and skilled workers) who were forbidden to discuss the project with anyone on pain of death.
 In January 1944, engineer Karl Fiebinger's plans called for 50000 m2 of underground floor space in the Bergkristall tunnels (also known as B8 and "Esche 2"), equivalent to 12 acre, stretching for 22 km; the entrance was 5 km northwest of the camp.
-The space was to serve as an underground factory for Messerschmitt 262 jet fighter aircraft, sufficient to produce 1,250 fuselages per month along with the entire slat production necessary.
+The space was to serve as an underground factory for Messerschmitt Me 262 jet fighter aircraft, sufficient to produce 1,250 fuselages per month along with the entire slat production necessary.
 Work began on the tunnels in March 1945 and was never completed.
 Nevertheless, aircraft production began in early 1945 and before 1 May, 987 fuselages were built.
 Most of the manufacturing work, including quality control, was done by prisoners, employed by Messerschmitt via the SS company DEST.
 During air raids, Austrian civilians were ordered into the tunnels and were separated from the prisoners only by a wooden partition.

 Prisoners who worked on arms production needed skills to be effective at their jobs and were therefore less replaceable.
 Constructing and expanding the tunnels, and speed of construction was valued much higher than prisoners' lives, which had "disastrous" consequences for the prisoners.
 At first, prisoners had to walk to the Bergkristall, but later a purpose-built railway transported 100 prisoners per cattle car.
 Prisoners worked for a week in the day shift, and the next week in the night shift.
 They had to spend up to 14 hours a day in transit or in the tunnels, where the dust was so thick that they had to use headlamps to use pneumatic drills.
 They were quickly worn out by the dust and lack of oxygen such that 100 died in the tunnels each day.